frontdevops/bocker/README.md

         Free 4 all!

-_WARNING!_ If you not trust me, don't do anything.
+_WARNING!_ If you not trust me, don't do anything.
 You can manually create your Docker image or download docker image from https://hub.docker.com by other user.
 It's your choice.